-Interns are often asked aspirational questions or questions related to their passion for the business category and industry.
-This is a way of gauging the intern's interest and making sure that the candidate is going to apply themselves to the role versus facilitating a university requirement or career requirement.
+Interns are often asked aspirational questions or questions about their passion for the business category and industry.
+This is a way of gauging the intern's interest and making sure that the candidate will apply themselves to the role versus facilitating a university requirement or career requirement.

 Questions that you might see asked would be:

 - Where do you see yourself in five years?

 - How do you see this internship helping you along your career path?